n0xia/base64/README.md

  - base64-plain.cpp is a version with no comments.
  - base64-verbose.cpp is a verbose option where every single step of the Base64 conversion is displayed in the terminal in all of its glory.

-There is only an executable for the verbose option because the two other versions are *functionally the same*.
+There is only an executable for the verbose option because the two other versions in /extras are *functionally the same*.

 ***

 I mostly used the [Wikipedia page for Base64](https://en.wikipedia.org/wiki/Base64) to learn the Base64 design and process.

+The .out files in /executables are Linux executables (ELF 64-bit LSB pie executable for x86-64 processor architecture)